 External exposure scenarios for operators have already been described.
 The typical work year is assumed to be 2400 hours during the operational period.
 Laborers will be assumed to receive half the external dose that operators receive.
 Supervisors are assumed to receive half the dose that laborers receive.
 Others are assumed to receive one tenth the external radiation that supervisors receive.
-External dose to the different job categories during operational years is listed in Table 8.
-Doses should be entered into IREP as a lognormal distribution with a GSD of 5.0.
+External doses to the different job categories during operational years are listed in Table 7.
+Extremity doses should be entered into IREP as a constant distribution.
+Other doses should be entered into IREP as a lognormal distribution with a GSD of 5.0.
 Photon doses should be assigned as 50% 30 to 250 keV photons and the remaining 50% as greater than 250 keV photons.
 Skin and Hands and forearm dose should be assigned as 100% greater than 15 keV electrons.